nmondal/cowj/manual/plugins.md

     threads: 6

 ```

-As one can see `threads` defines no of threads to be used in the custom cron schedular.
+As one can see `threads` defines number of threads to be used in the programmable cron scheduler.
 This can then be accessed with `_ds["my-prog-cron"]` .

 The implementation can be found [here](../app/src/main/java/cowj/plugins/CronWrapper.java)